Panthea gigantea (French, 1890)

 Photograph copyright: Merrill A. Peterson

-Panthea gigantea is a large (FW length 22 - 32 mm; largest and most broad-winged in females) powdery charcoal gray noctuid with black transverse lines that is found in ponderosa pine forest during the summer.
-The forewing ground color is nearly even hoary dark gray with a mixture of light and dark scales.
+Panthea gigantea is a large (FW length 22 - 32 mm; largest and most broad-winged in females), powdery charcoal gray noctuid that is found in ponderosa pine forest during the summer.
+The forewing has black transverse lines, and its ground color is nearly even hoary dark gray with a mixture of light and dark scales.
 The antemedial, median, and postmedian lines are single, black.
 The antemedial line is nearly straight across the wing.
 The median line is slightly zig-zagged, and the postmedial line is more sinuous and is followed by a light whitish line.
 The jagged irregular postmedial line is whitish, preceded by a black shade.
 The fringe is checkered with medium gray and black.
 The reniform spot is an ill-defined black smudge.
 The orbicular and claviform spots are absent.
 The hindwing is slightly translucent whitish gray in males with darker discal spot, patchy postmedial line, patchy submarginal band, dark gray terminal line, and checkered white and gray fringe; that of the female is light gray with darker gray ill-defined lines.
 The head and thorax are hoary dark gray.
 The abdomen is nearly black.
 The male antenna is bipectinate.

 This species is widely distributed throughout western North America in open, dry ponderosa pine forests.
 However, it is usually uncommon or rare, and sporadic in distribution.
 In the Pacific Northwest, it is found in mixed hardwood-conifer forests of southwestern Oregon at low elevations, and in most ponderosa pine forests east of the Cascades at middle elevations.